 The Süddeutsche Zeitung reveres him as an ‘icon of early music’, and the New York Times applauds him as a ‘light in a sea of mediocrity’.
 Reinhard Goebel specialises in the repertoire of the 17th, 18th and early 19th centuries; As an expounder of period performance practice for both early music ensembles and modern orchestras, and as an endless fount of knowledge about gems of the repertoire, he is a world-renowned specialist.

 Reinhard Goebel primarily dedicates the 19/20 and 20/21 seasons to his longstanding research and music project “Beethoven’s World“, in which he examines little-known works of Beethoven and the milieu of his contemporaries in order to encourage a relocation of Beethoven within the axis of music-historical coordinates.
 A five-part CD cycle with Germany’s leading radio orchestras (WDR, HR, DRP, MRO), including seven first-ever recordings, is released from January 2020 for Sony Classical and accompanies extensive touring throughout Europe featuring a variety of programs orbiting Beethoven.
 The first recording of the two concertos by Franz Clement with Mirijam Contzen was met with great enthusiasm.
 The press called it “spectacular“ (Rondo), a “delicacy“ (Concerti) and a “first rate recording“ (The Guardian).
-The Diapason Magazine awarded it with five Diapasons and it received the German Record Critics‘ Award (Quarterly Choice 02.2020).
+The Diapason Magazine awarded it with five Diapasons and it received the German Record Critics‘ Award (Quarterly Choice 02.2020) as well as the OPUS Klassik 2020.
 The second CD with concertos for two cellos and orchestra was also highly praised by the press.
 Deutschlandfunk: “The recording with Berlin Philharmonic cellists Bruno Delepelaire und Stephan Koncz sets new benchmarks.“

 In May 2018 he was named artistic director of the Berliner Barock Solisten, a baroque group which emergerd from the Berlin Philharmonic Orchestra.